 a.
 This corresponds to the disorder of the gallbladder described above.

-b.
-A recommended formula is modified San ren Tang (Three Seed Decoction), which have a function to clear damp-heat.
+recommended formula is modified San ren Tang (Three Seed Decoction), which have a function to clear damp-heat.
 Ingredients includes

 b.1.
 Xing Ren (Apricot Seed or Kernel)